shaunjohansen/tiny-rbac/API.md

 ## validateRoleRegistry

+A role registry object describes a the set of permitted operations on resources per role.

-Validates that an object is in the proper form to be considered a role registry.
+This function verifies that an object is in the proper form to be considered a role registry.

 ### Parameters